 When you grow your own drought-tolerant flowers from seed, the plants have a better chance of acclimatizing and putting down a good root system before the hot weather strikes.
 Transplants from the nursery often suffer more from heat and drought, and they need to be watered more often until they are established.

 Here's a list of our best drought-tolerant flower seeds.

 Drought-Tolerant Annual Seeds

 African Daisy -- Colorful flowers in shades of orange, apricot, yellow and white.
+Alyssum -- Masses of tiny white, pink or purple flowers.
+Easy to grow from seed.
+Coreopsis -- Native wildflower with yellow, gold or mahogany-red flowers.
+Cosmos -- Late summer flowers in a variety of colors, heights and styles.
 Gilia tricolor -- Native wildflower with delicate lilac and white flowers.
 Fragrant.
 Marigold -- Popular annual with yellow, gold, orange and red flowers from seed.
-Silene aremeria -- Vivid pink clusters of flowers.
-Drought-tolerant wildflower.
+Zinnia -- Brightly colored, drought-tolerant flowers for the late summer garden.

 Drought-Tolerant Perennial Seeds